This post may contain affiliate links.

 Simply cook a larger batch and portion it off into freezer-proof containers or bags and label them.

 Then you have quick access to lots of Satay-style meals, using this recipe as a marinade, dressing, dip or sauce base.
-For example:
+For example, a sauce in my stir fry dish of Peanut Butter Noodles with Halloumi.

 Peanut Satay Sauce Ingredients